dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 const scoreDetails = latestScores[latestScores.length - 1];//reference to the last inserted score, which is the one we created
 ```

-If the value provided for the `score` is not an integer, API will return a 400 HTTP Error (Bad Request).
+If the value provided for the `score` is not an integer, the API will return a 400 HTTP Error (Bad Request).
+The validation is taking place at the `utilities.js` file.

 ### GET https://functionURL/api/users/:userId
 #### Description